RoyShaon/studio/README.md

 ### 2. Enable Authentication Providers

-This application is configured to use Anonymous and Email/Password authentication.
-You must enable them in the Firebase console.
+This application is configured to use Email/Password and Anonymous authentication.
+You must enable them in the Firebase console for the app to function correctly.

-1. Go to the [Firebase Console](https://console.firebase.google.com/) and select your project.
+1. Go to the [Firebase Console](https://console.firebase.google.com/) and select your project (`studio-8025684314-1fc15`).
 2. In the left-hand menu, go to **Build > Authentication**.
 3. Click the **Sign-in method** tab.
 4. Enable the following providers: